 We asked six of the winners from 2017 what their advice would be for anyone thinking of applying:

-- “[!before!]
-I asked one of the judges [!of!] if they had any tips for entering and they just said, ‘Be yourself’.
+- “Before I entered I asked one of the judges of the 2017 awards if they had any tips for entering and they just said, ‘Be yourself’.
 So, with that in mind, don’t get someone else to write the application – write it yourself, make it personal and make it true to your values.
 I think if someone else writes it for you, you can you lose a bit of that personal touch.
 Be real and honest and true.
 Everyone has a chance.”– Andrea Ingham, Spotify, Joint-winner of Sales Executive of the Year

 - “Just applying in itself is a good opportunity to have a look at what you’ve achieved.
-Even if you don’t get through [!as!], I think it’s a great experience.
-Go for it because you never know, I'm very surprised [!about!] so it’s worth just going for it.” – Sara Kahlau, icare, Winner of Young Executive of the Year
+Even if you don’t get through as a finalist, I think it’s a great experience.
+Go for it because you never know, I'm very surprised about winning so it’s worth just going for it.” – Sara Kahlau, icare, Winner of Young Executive of the Year

 - “Definitely apply.
 It’s such an amazing event for everybody in every industry.
 I truly believe that getting to be a finalist is amazing.
 I’ve been a finalist for three years so to now win is just a delight.” – Simone Koolloos, Blackmores, Winner of Executive Assistant of the Year

 - “Certainly make sure you go into it with the right passion.
 It’s about your team and what you do together so make sure that you communicate that as part of the process.” –